snokeOver/surveysync-frontend/README.md

 <h2>Proceed To Run On Your Local</h2>

-- **_Have A Local Version_** Clone or download the latest commited version of this frontend for your local machine
+- **_Have A Local Version_**: Clone or download the latest commited version of this frontend for your local machine

-- **_Initiate Projects_** use "npm install" to install all the necessary dependencies
+- **_Initiate Projects_**: use "npm install" to install all the necessary dependencies

-- **_Set Up The Environment Variables_** Don't forget to set up the environment variables needed to run this projects.
+- **_Set Up The Environment Variables_**: Don't forget to set up the environment variables with your own credentials needed to run this projects.
 Most variable are defined in index.js file.

-- **\_Find The Backend** Clone or download the backend from here: https://github.com/snokeOver/surveysync-backend
+- **_Find The Backend_**: Clone or download the backend from here: https://github.com/snokeOver/surveysync-backend

 <h2>Live Site URL</h2>
 <p>Cick here for live website: <a href="https://survey-sync0.web.app">https://survey-sync0.web.app</a></p>